ChazovAlexander/QT-tgbot-cpp/README.md

 ### With QT and CMake

-1. In projects settings set QT MSVC2019 64bit kit.
+1. In project settings set QT MSVC2019 64bit kit.
 2. In CMake configuration select "Initial Configuration".
 3. Add new field with key `CMAKE_TOOLCHAIN_FILE` and value `C:/Path/to/vcpkg/../vcpkg/scripts/buildsystems/vcpkg.cmake`
 4. Re-configure with Initial Parameters.